-Stefanik and Daines demand Pelosi, Schumer advance bill to reopen Canadian border, as Biden keeps it closed
+Stefanik and Daines demand Pelosi, Schumer advance bill to reopen Canadian border as Biden keeps it closed

 CANADA REOPENS ITS BORDER FOR VACCINATED US VISITORS

-But Daines and Stefanik noted in their letter that Canada has taken steps to open its border with the United States, while the Biden administration continues to refuse what it deems as non-essential travel of Canadians into the U.S.
+But Daines and Stefanik noted in their letter that Canada has taken steps to open its border with the United States, while the Biden administration continues to refuse what it deems nonessential travel of Canadians into the U.S.

 "While the Canadian government opened its border to fully vaccinated American travelers on August 9th in clear recognition of the close bilateral partnership our nations share, the Biden Administration failed to reciprocate these measures and delayed reopening the border for at least another month," Daines and Stefanik said.
 "To make matters worse, the Biden Administration has provided zero transparency on the metrics and decision-making process guiding these continued restrictions."

-Daines and Stefanik are also not the only politicians pressing the Biden administration to reopen the border.
+Daines and Stefanik are not the only politicians pressing the Biden administration to reopen the border.

 "The percentage of Canada’s population that is fully vaccinated is now more than 12 percentage points higher than in the United States, yet the Biden administration refuses to reopen the border to Canadians for nonessential travel," North Dakota Gov. Doug Burgum, a Republican, lamented in a statement last month.

-Democrat Minnesota Governor Tim Walz said last month, according to the Grand Forks Herald, that he hopes the Biden administration will "reconsider" its border closure.
+Democrat Minnesota Gov. Tim Walz said last month, according to the Grand Forks Herald, that he hopes the Biden administration will "reconsider" its border closure.

 Walz and Burgum were also among the nine governors who signed a letter from the National Governors Association to the Biden administration in late July asking for a "detailed briefing" on its plan to open the border.